We crunched the numbers for eight Amazon Prime perks to help you figure out if the benefits outweigh the $119 fee.

 Why get it?

 Drawbacks: While you can rack up a significant discount on your purchases just by using the card – enough to offset your annual membership fee – you should keep in mind that Amazon also offers the Amazon Rewards Visa to regular Amazon members.
-With the regular Rewards Visa, you can earn 3 percent cash back without having to pay a membership fee.
+With the regular Rewards Visa, you can earn 3 percent cash back at Amazon and Whole Foods without having to pay a membership fee.

 Drawbacks: A quick comparison of Amazon’s diaper prices verifies that the 20 percent discount can get you some of the lowest prices on diapers, without requiring a lot of footwork.
 However, the discount isn’t as great as it seems.
 Amazon Subscribe and Save is open to any Amazon member, and regular Amazon members are already entitled to a 15 percent discount as long as they subscribe to at least five items.
 So, the Prime discount is really more like a 5 percent discount.
 Also, you should be aware that Amazon prices fluctuate wildly, so you’ll need to keep a close eye on your subscription.

 Amazon Prime membership entitles you to unlimited access to thousands of TV and movie titles at no additional cost.
-Since Hulu and Netflix charge around $7.99 per month for similar services, we figure that Prime’s free streaming service is worth around $95.88 year, nearly equal to your Prime subscription.
+Since competitors like Hulu around $12 per month for similar services, we figure that Prime’s free streaming service is worth around $144 per year.

 Drawbacks: While Amazon has been working to beef up its content, it doesn’t offer the same quality or breadth of content as say Netflix.
-However, it does have some good titles in its lineup, including original series “Transparent” and “Catastrophe.”
+However, it does have some good titles in its lineup, including original series “The Marvelous Mrs. Maisel” and “Catastrophe.”
 As a free add-on service, it’s a great deal.

 You also get a free membership to Prime music, which grants you unlimited, ad-free access to hundreds of playlists and more than a million songs.
 Since Spotify charges a $9.99 fee per month for its subscription service, we figure that Prime music membership nets you $120 in value.

 Drawbacks: Like its video content, Amazon’s music content is limited and not up to par with competitors such as Spotify, so maybe it’s not quite worth $120 per year.
-Still, as an add-on service, it’s icing on the cake.
+Still, it’s a nice add-on service.

-7. Free delivery through Prime Pantry and Prime Now (Estimated value = $150)
+8. Free delivery through Prime Pantry and Prime Now (Estimated value = $150/year)

-Along with its two-day shipping benefits, Amazon is currently rolling out several delivery services that – in conjunction with its recent acquisition of Whole Foods – could be the next big selling proposition for Prime membership.
+Along with its two-day shipping benefits, Amazon currently offers several delivery services that – in conjunction with its recent acquisition of Whole Foods – could be the next big selling proposition for Prime membership.

-Its Prime Pantry service is already available for most ZIP codes.
-Prime Pantry allows you to fill a “pantry box” with household items in smaller, “everyday” sizes and ship them on demand for a flat fee of $5.99.
+Its Prime Pantry service is available for most ZIP codes.
+Prime Pantry allows you to fill a “pantry box” with household items in smaller, “everyday” sizes and ship them on demand for a flat fee of $5.99 on orders of $35 or more.
+Members can also pay a $4.99 monthly membership fee to receive free shipping on orders of $10 or more.
 Most orders arrive within four business days.
 You can get the delivery fee waived if you add five “qualifying” items to the box.

-Also, Amazon recently launched Prime Now in several major cities (and will be expanding to other cities soon).
-Prime Now is a one- to two-hour delivery service that brings you groceries, as well as restaurant orders and merchandise, from local shops.
-Two-hour deliveries are free, while there is a $7.99 fee for one-hour deliveries.
+Also, Amazon offers Prime Now in most major cities and metropolitan areas.
+Prime Now is a one- to two-hour delivery service that brings you groceries (including Whole Foods groceries), as well as restaurant orders and merchandise from local shops.
+Two-hour deliveries of more than $35 are free, while there is a fee for one-hour deliveries.

 Drawbacks: Amazon has a ways to go to compete with the likes of Instacart.
 While Prime Pantry does have a pretty good selection of household supplies and processed food items such as potato chips and coffee, the selection of perishable items – e.g., produce, meat, milk – that you can get through Prime Now is still very limited.

 For instance, we couldn’t find lettuce or onions in the selection.
-(Note, Amazon does have an additional service – Amazon Fresh – that it is currently testing in certain cities that does deliver a full of array of grocery items, but this service comes with a subscription fee of $14.99 per month.)
+(Note, Amazon does offer an additional service – Amazon Fresh – in certain cities that does deliver a full of array of grocery items.
+The service is free for Prime members, but the geographic coverage is currently limited.)

 Other noteworthy Prime benefits